Physical Education - Human Performance (Master of Science in Education)

 Minimum Requirements for the MSE in Physical Education - Human Performance

 An overall 3.00 GPA is required on all coursework attempted for the master’s degree.
 Transfer credit cannot be used to raise the GPA to the required 3.00.
+This program does not lead to teacher certification.

 Course Title Credits